vekatze/neut/book/src/statements.md

 }
 ```

-The compiler tries to reduce the body of a constant at compile-time.
-It reports an error if it can't reduce the body into a value.
+The compiler tries to reduce the body of a constant at compile time.
+The compiler reports an error if it can't reduce the body into a value.
 For example, the following should raise an error:

 ```neut
 constant some-number: int {